Photo of Matcha Drink on a Wooden Tray

 – Supporting Study: Onakpoya, I., et al. (2011).
 “The Use of Garcinia Cambogia Extract as a Natural Weight Loss Supplement: A Meta-Analysis.”
 Journal of Obesity, 2011, 509038.

-Although more high-quality studies are needed to confirm the efficacy and mechanisms of different plant medicine treatments in addressing obesity, there is clear evidence that you can:
+More high-quality studies are needed to further explore the mechanisms of the different plant medicine treaments in addressing obesity.
+There is clear evidence that:

-– regularly add these edible medicinal plants, to your daily diet to support healthy weight maintenance, to support the physiological abnormalities associated with the development of cardiovascular disease and type 2 diabetes, and to support overall long-term health.
+Regularly adding these medicinal plants to your daily diet snot only supports healthy weight maintenance, but supports the physiological abnormalities associated with the development of cardiovascular disease and type 2 diabetes, as well as support overall long-term health.

-– take these plants at a medicinal level, as a plant medicine, to actively support weight loss.
-When taking any plant medicine for the first time, always first consult a NIMH registered medical herbalist, just as you would consult your pharmacist or GP, to ensure the right plant medicine fit for individual needs and if you are giving to a child, are pregnant, have any diagnosed conditions, or are taking any medications.
+CAUTION Do not stop taking medication you have been prescribed without consulting your healthcare provider.
+When taking any plant medicine for the first time, first consult a NIMH registered medical herbalist, just as you would consult your pharmacist or GP, to ensure the right plant medicine fit for individual needs and if you are pregnant, have any diagnosed conditions, or are taking any medications.

 Side Effects of Prescription Weight-Loss Drugs